During the Summer Game Fest Play Days, we had the chance to chat with the head of Infelxion Games, Aaryn Flynn, about his name game: Nightingale!

 Aaryn Flynn: It’s very rewarding.
 It’s very humbling that so many folks have joined our studio.
 We’re over 100 folks now that Tencent came along and loved our vision, so much that they are funding us so well and letting us really focus on the game experience.
 And giving us really good guidance and advice from the lessons they’ve learned to connect us to other studios they’ve invested in.
 So there’s a really cool community there.
 It’s just a really really great place for us right now.

-Q: And for you personally, what is your personal favorite aspect of Nightingale?
+Q: What is your personal favorite aspect of Nightingale?

 Aaryn Flynn: I love the realm card system, I think it’s really cool.
 But I think when the NPC’s come out, you see some the characters and some of the interactions you have to have.
 I think people are gonna really appreciate that and on the world building side of things.